LuukvE/Luuk.gg/README.md

 - Avoids having to separate out _"core"_ modules and upgrading them within multiple repositories
 - Single piece of documentation making it hard to miss
 - Easier to automate development operations

+### __Instant Startup__
+__What can we do to load the application as fast as possible?__
+- Always deploy all static files to a CDN like AWS S3 to make sure end-users are physically closer to the data containing this software and the configuration and resources required to load it
+- Use an HTML5 application cache to aggressively cache all static files using a manifest file
+- Store all data received from APIs in a client-side database like IndexedDB.
+The app will show previously loaded data immediatly without having to wait for any API network traffic.
+Always require an `updated` property on each memory object.
+So it becomes trivial to update the interface in realtime after the first load.